rusparrish/Visual-Thinking-Lens/README.md

 ### 🧪 Examples (`/examples`)

-Library of before/after images: https://www.artistinfluencer.com/library
+Library of before/after images in examples folder and at: https://www.artistinfluencer.com/library

 Instead of “stacking synonyms,” the Lens redistributes conceptual gravity, pulling apart overused clusters and encouraging underrepresented variants to emerge.
 It is a Visual Collapse Lens, recursive prompt engine and aesthetic failure lab rolled into one.